CH ORF (R4)

 This implementation guide defines data elements, resources, formats, and methods for exchanging healthcare data between different participants in the healthcare process.
 As such, clinical safety is a key concern.
 Additional guidance regarding safety for the specification’s many and various implementations is available at: https://www.hl7.org/FHIR/safety.html.

 Although the present specification does gives users the opportunity to observe data protection and data security regulations, its use does not guarantee compliance with these regulations.
 Effective compliance must be ensured by appropriate measures during implementation projects and in daily operations.
 The corresponding implementation measures are explained in the standard.
-In addition, the present specification can only influence compliance with the security regulations in the technical area of standardisation.
-It cannot influence organisational and contractual matters.
+In addition, the present specification can only influence compliance with the security regulations in the technical area of standardization.
+It cannot influence organizational and contractual matters.

 This document is licensed under Creative Commons “No Rights Reserved” (CC0).